 Looking to boost your AWS know-how?
 You’re in the right place.

-Whether you’re searching for a new role, have recently been furloughed and want to use your time to develop your skills, or you’re an AWS customer interested in bolstering your users’ cloud abilities, there’s no shortage of AWS training resources out there to suit every budget.
+Whether you’re searching for a new role, simply want to polish up your skills, or you’re an AWS customer interested in bolstering your users’ cloud abilities, there’s no shortage of AWS training resources out there to suit every budget.

-Let’s take a look at some paid, discounted, and free AWS training to help you start upskilling right now.
-We’ve highlighted some great AWS courses for you to tackle, as well as some of the fantastic expert instructors whose training content will help you on your development journey.
+Let’s take a look at the best online AWS training to help you start upskilling today.
+We’ve highlighted the best AWS courses for you to tackle — both paid, discounted, and free AWS training – as well as some of the fantastic expert instructors whose content will help you on your development journey.

 This is by no means a definitive list, so if you’ve come across any great AWS training or learning resources, drop us a tweet and we’ll add it in!

 AWS itself offers an enormous collection of training and education content that can be accessed for free and consumed at your own pace, and the AWS Learning Library is an excellent place to start.

 A digital treasure trove of e-learning, here you can find over 370 bitesize courses that can be filtered by theme, role, and skill level: there’s something for everyone here.

 The free courses range in length from a few minutes to several hours, so you’ll always have time to squeeze a few in on the fly, and are delivered either through e-learning content or video.

 To help you get the most out of your personal development, AWS has created several learning paths that group together relevant courses — this is what makes the Learning Library one of the best AWS training resources available for free.

 Some of these paths are role-based, designed to help you build the skills needed to advance your career.